Interactions-Nexus/Nexus-Wiki/fundamentals/blockchain-basics.md

 Today’s debt-based monetary system is structured in a way that the creation of money also encourages cycles of boom and bust, increasing wealth inequality, resulting in an ever increasing amount of money and resources being transferred to a few people.
 In contrast, the Nexus Economic Model rewards NXS to stakers and miners, and is designed to create a more equal distribution of NXS to the community, whilst mitigating the possibility of unhealthy levels of inflation.

-Read about Nexus Economics here.
+## Gold as an Inflation Hedge

 Due to its scarcity, gold is an asset which has often been favored in times of economic crisis as a hedge against the inflation of fiat currencies.
 One of the reasons we as a global economy moved away from the use of physical gold as a currency, is that it was very hard to divide and difficult to move between banks to settle merchant’s balances.

 In 14th century Italy, people began to accept paper IOUs backed by reputable merchants.
 A similar system developed later in 17th century England, where goldsmiths (who held merchant’s gold in vaults for them) realized that the merchants didn’t redeem all their IOUs at any one time.
 Thus, the goldsmiths began to lend out paper certificates to people.
 However, they didn’t hold enough gold to back every paper certificate in circulation, they only held a fraction of it.
-This was the beginning of Fractional Reserve Banking.
+This was the beginning of `Fractional Reserve Banking`.

-Some people are now buying gold and other precious metals as an inflation hedge, though unless you hold the metals yourself, you have to ‘trust’ a third party to store the gold for you.
+Some people are now buying gold and other precious metals as an inflation hedge, though unless you hold the metals yourself, you have to `trust`a third party to store the gold for you.
 Trusting of any third parties is what decentralized cryptocurrencies or blockchain technology are designed to replace.

 Some governments have created or are creating gold-backed currencies.
 People who opt to use these currencies will have to trust that the governments do indeed hold sufficient gold in reserve, and are not simply continuing the tradition of Fractional Reserve Banking.

-Read about Nexus Economics here.
+## Classical Computers vs Quantum Computers

 Classical computing uses an array of transistors.
 These transistors form the heart of your computer (the CPU).
 Each transistor is capable of being either on or off, and these states are used to represent the numerical values 1 and 0.
 Binary digits’ (bits) number of states depends on the number of transistors available, according to the formula (2^n) + 1, with n being the number of transistors.
 Classical computers can only be in one of these states at any one time, so the speed of your computer is limited to how fast it can change state.